pfZhu/duma_code/README.md

 For Albert xxlarge, please refer to the paper for parameter settings.

-More details will be added afterwards.
+More details will be added in the future.